Overage Drinking: A National Concern: Critical reviews

 The episode received generally positive reviews from critics.
-Charles Papadopoulos of ScreenRant wrote, "Now, season 17 takes this a step further.
+Charles Papadopoulos of Screen Rant wrote, "Now, season 17 takes this a step further.
 It was sad when these characters were 30 and willing to go to a high school prom, but it's even worse now that they're almost 50.
 The It's Always Sunny Gang is the butt of its own joke, now more than ever."

 Jerrica Tisdale of Telltale TV gave the episode a 4.3 star rating out of 5 and wrote, "Season 17 has been such a mixed bag thus far.
 However, 'Overage Drinking: A National Concern' is one of the standouts of the season.
 It's referential, hilarious, and gets to some of the essence of the Gang and this highly unhinged series."
 Sam Huang of TV Fanatic gave the episode a 2.9 star rating out of 5 and wrote, "If you're a dedicated fan, you're going to love the callbacks in It's Always Sunny in Philadelphia Season 17 Episode 6.
 But nostalgia aside, overall, it wasn't very memorable."